-Do check out the latest accommodation prices using my search below.
+Do check out my personal reviews on accommodation in Chitwan.
+Or use my search below.
 It will search all the major booking sites, is free to use and will find you the best prices!

 Common sense is important considering Chitwan National Park is a tropical jungle with active wildlife.

 Tigers, elephants, crocodiles, snakes and rhinos top the list of dangerous animals in Chitwan.
 But it's the Sloth Bear that's attacked more tourists than any other animal.
 It's aggressive and does not retreat.
 The only defensive against a Sloth bear attack is to stay in a close group and stand tall.
 Better yet, avoid them at all cost.

 Good trekking guides will advise you on what to do in the event of an encounter with a wild tiger, crocodile, elephant, snake, rhino and sloth bear.
 Take note, seriously.